Aaron Hernandez Innocent: Legal Technicality Vacates Murder Conviction, Protects His Wealth From Lawsuits

 Aaron Hernandez died an innocent man due to a bizarre legal technicality that could offer some insight into the former NFL star’s suicide on Wednesday and could protect whatever wealth remains from his football career.

 Prison officials found Hernandez dead in his cell Wednesday morning, with the former New England Patriots tight end reportedly blockading his door and hanging himself in the cell.
-Hernandez had just been acquitted of a 2012 double homicide days earlier, and his lawyer had filed a motion to void the conviction of the 2013 murder of Odin Lloyd.
+Hernandez had just been acquitted of the 2012 double homicide days earlier, and his lawyer had filed a motion to void the conviction of the 2013 murder of Odin Lloyd.

 But because of an obscure legal principle, Aaron Hernandez’s death during the appeal process means he dies innocent of the 2013 murder in the eyes of the law.